typesupply/opentype-cookbook/readme.md

 ## Feature Order

 The order in which you list your features is very important.
 This is the order in which they will be processed.
-If you do something like put your ligatures before any alternates, your alternate code will have to take into account ligatures.
+If you do something like put your ligatures before any alternates, your alternate code will have to take into account potential ligatures.
 It may even possibly have to break the ligatures down.
-That's possible, but results in overly complex code that is hard to read, edit and debug.
+That's possible, but it results in overly complex code that is hard to read, edit and debug.
 I generally order my features like this:

 1. script language specific forms (locl)
 2. fractions (frac, numr, dnom)
 3. superscript and subscript (sups, subs)
-4. figures (lnum, tnum, pnum, tnum)
+4. figures (lnum, onum, pnum, tnum)
 5. ordinals (ordn)
 6. small caps (smcp, c2sc)
 7. all caps (case)